Meaning of Numbers: The Number 42

 A civil war ensues between King David's men and those under Abner (2Samuel 3).
 After more than five years of on and off fighting, the 11 tribes agree to accept Ishbosheth as their king (2Samuel 2:10).
 He ascends to the throne over most of Israel at the age of forty.

 Two years later, at the age of 42 in 1003 B.C., Ishbosheth is murdered in his sleep by two of Saul's military captains (2Samuel 4:1 - 7).
 After his death Israel's 11 tribes agree to anoint David their king as well.
 David will rule over a united Israel for 33 years (2Samuel 5:1 - 5).

 A group of young men (roughly 30 - 40 in age) began to make fun of the prophet Elisha after his friend and mention Elijah was taken away from him in a fiery chariot.
 They shouted "Get out of here, you bald guy!" to Elisha as he passed them by.

 According to the Bible, Elisha did not waste any time letting the young men know that what they were doing was unacceptable to God.
 He turned, stared at them and cursed them in God's name.
 After verbally correcting the men two large female bears came out of the woods and tore to pieces 42 of them (2Kings 2:24)!

-Christians in Syrian Antioch, in the spring of 42 A.D., are informed by the prophet Agabus that a famine will occur that will last a grueling three years (Acts 11:27 - 28).
-The believers respond by planting food and collecting needed relief for Christians in Jerusalem (verse 29).
+Christians in Syrian Antioch, in the spring of 42 A.D., are informed by the prophet Agabus that a famine will occur that will last a grueling three years.
+It will take place during the reign of Emperor Claudius.
+The believers respond by planting food and collecting needed relief for Christians in Jerusalem.

 The children of Israel had 42 wanderings in the desert until they finally were given rest (Num.
 33:1 - 50).